-EXTRA PRECAUTION, GREATER SAFETY DrugLog® is an excellent complement to the already high safety standards of medical compounding performed at hospital pharmacies.
+EXTRA PRECAUTION, GREATER SAFETY DrugLog® is an excellent complement to the already high safety standards of pharmaceutical compounding.
 Most cytotoxic drugs used in cancer treatment are individually prepared at the hospital pharmacy.
-Yet, even in the hands of an experienced professional, the risk of error is always present.
-In addition, the complexity of medical compounding demands extra precautions are taken during the entire process.
+Even in the hands of the most experienced professional, the risk of error is always present.
+Medical compounding demands extra precautions are taken during the entire process.
 DrugLog® takes the guess work away during the Quality Control process and keeps you compliant.

 Cloud-based storage of calibrations and measurement data